s3883858/Assessment-1-My-Profile---C-Brown/README.md

 <h1>What is your interest in IT? and When did your interest in IT start?</h1>
 <p>At a very young age I have been interested in computers, computing and computer games.
 When I got my first Nintendo 64, I was hooked.
 This led to tinkering with my first Commodore 64 and beyond.
 I have always enjoyed tinkering with computer hardware and software which has assisted me in my career path as a police officer and beyond.
 I am self-taught and have recently become increasingly interest in cybersecurity.
 As such I decided to finally obtain some formal qualification that will assist me in my professional career or branch it off in a different direction.</P>

-### What makes IT interesting for you?
+<h2>What makes IT interesting for you?</h2>
-<p>The endless possibilities, looking back and seeing how IT is incorporating itself into every facet of life (both good and bad).
+<p2>The endless possibilities, looking back and seeing how IT is incorporating itself into every facet of life (both good and bad).
 I am a sci-fi enthusiast and love watching futurist movies to see how other may perceive the future becoming (albeit most of them are dire!
-But entertaining…)
+But entertaining…)</p2>

 ### What lead to me studying at RMIT:
 I Looked on open university and given I work full time and have 2 young kids the course had to be completely online (also covid-19 consideration) as well as several follow-on course that I am interest in after this course lead me to RMIT